Lightning-AI/pytorch-lightning/docs/source-fabric/guide/index.rst

     :tag: advanced

 .. displayitem::
-    :header: Multiple Models and Optimizers
+    :header: Use multiple models and optimizers
     :description: See how flexible Fabric is to work with multiple models and optimizers!
     :button_link: ../advanced/multiple_setup.html
     :col_css: col-md-4